gaswelder/che/README.md

 that module.
 But to connect modules programmers have to do two things
 manually: create and include "header files" (which is really a semi-automated copy-paste mechanism for prototypes and typedefs) and put the modules in the compiler's command line.
-The MC translator does that automatically:
+The Che translator does that automatically:

 	// main.c: